IvanFuentesR/plantai/markdown/tutorial.md

 - FastAI library
 - Python with flask for a web server

-For a deeper understanding of AI concepts, you can follow the course [the course from this tutorial is based](https://course.fast.ai/)
+For a deeper understanding of AI concepts, you can follow [the course from this tutorial is based](https://course.fast.ai/)

 Let's dive in and create a model capable of identifying various plant species, including: